 Getting the right balance of overall energy, carbohydrates, protein, fats and sugars as well as vitamins and minerals is crucial.
 Of particular importance are iron, calcium, vitamins A, C and D and Omega 3.

-The UK Department of Health recommend that all children aged between one and five years be given supplements containing vitamins A, C and D. You may also think about using Growing Up Milk because 300ml of it daily will go a long way to helping meet those vitamin requirements as well as providing iron, calcium and Omega 3 and 6.
+The UK Department of Health recommend that all children aged between one and five years be given supplements containing vitamins A, C and D. You may also think about using Growing Up Milk because 300ml of it daily will go a long way to helping meet those vitamin requirements as well as providing iron, calcium and Omega 3.

 How big is the problem of toddler nutrition?

 A recent poll* showed that up to 81% of parents offer their toddlers pre-packaged foods designed for adults which can be high in salt and sugar.
 These are inappropriate for toddlers who really should be eating a lot less salt and sugar than adults.
 What they need is extra energy in comparison to their size, and key nutrients that support their growth and development.